open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 ------

 New Features:
- * API - new easyRTC.setPeerListener() function.
+ * API - new easyrtc.setPeerListener() function.
 Sets a listener for data sent from another client.
 Replacement for set data listener.
- * API - new easyRTC.setServerListener() function.
+ * API - new easyrtc.setServerListener() function.
 Listens for messages from the server which are not from another peer.

 Changes:
  * API - Implementing methods used in Google's adapter.js for cross browser support